jeppeman/highResImageViewer/README.md

 This is still rather untested, but the core functionality should be working.
 If you have any suggested additions or find any bugs, please report it to me.

-Q: Why the additional style.css and fonts folder?
+Q: Why the additional style.css and fonts folder?<br>
 A: SVG + and - icons

 How it works